 We test headphones the way normal people live.

-We run every pair of headphones through a rigorous process over the course of several days.
+We run every pair of headphones through a rigorous process over several days.
 That includes playing them in all sorts of scenarios — be it on a bus, in the listening room, or at the office — and playing back from a wide array of sources.
-We know most people use their headphones with a smartphone, often with lower quality MP3 resolution tracks, so we do too.
+We know most people use their headphones with a smartphone, often with lower-quality MP3 resolution tracks, so we do too.

 However, we also move up to high-resolution audio files, as well as a wide variety of sources, including plugging in directly to a PC or Mac, using USB DACs (digital-to-analog converters), and employing high-quality dedicated portable players and amplifiers.
 Finally, we compare the headphones to some of our go-to models, both in their class and price point, as well as a level or two above to find out if they can punch above their weight.